Come out and be a part of impacting a community for Christ!

 This is RDC’s biggest and easiest outreach to get involved in.
 We meet in communities to play with kids, give away food, and build relationships that we believe will be transformational.
 It happens every 2nd and 4th Saturdays of the month from 10:00 am – 12:00 pm.

-Raleigh North/Millbank Court – 1500 Raleigh Blvd., Raleigh
+Raleigh Millbank Apartments – 1500 Raleigh Blvd., Raleigh

 Casa De Luna Apartments – 3819 Bonneville Ct., Raleigh

 The Oaks Apartments – 544 Lipscomb Ct., Raleigh